Free Salesforce Admin Tutorial >

 With the Lightning App Builder, you can build:

-• Custom Home pages containing the components and features that your users use most.
+5. Custom Home pages containing the components and features that your users use most.

 A Lightning page is a custom layout that lets you design pages for use in the Salesforce mobile app or Lightning Experience.
-A Lightning page is composed of regions that contain components.
+The structure of a Lightning page adapts to the device it’s viewed on.

-The structure of a Lightning page adapts for the device it’s viewed on.
 The template you choose when creating the page controls how it displays on a given device.
 The Lightning page’s template divides the page into regions.

 A Lightning component is a compact, configurable, and reusable element that you can add to a Lightning page in the Lightning App Builder.